National Geographic Logo

 Washington, D.C., U.S.

-National Geographic is the National Geographic Society’s brand.
-It covers several areas at once, including popular science TV channels.
-The Society was founded in 1888 by American researchers, academics, and the elite.
-Giving it a name, the creators did not limit themselves to the literal meaning of the word “geography” and meant different disciplines.
+National Geographic is a brand of the National Geographic Society.
+It encompasses several directions, including popular science TV channels.
+The Society was founded in 1888 by American explorers, scientists, and members of the elite.
+In naming it, the creators were not limited to the literal meaning of the word “geography” and had in mind various disciplines.

 Meaning and History